 Because of this increased pressure it increases the likelihood of the value above the stomach called the lower esophagael sphincter (LES) to open and release which in turn leads to acid reflux.
 You can read more about the stomach sphincters role in LPR here.

-Sometimes for certain people simply making their portions smaller can make a massive difference.
+Sometimes for certain people simply making their portions smaller can make a big difference.
 To give you an idea of the right portion size simply put your hand into a fist.
 The size of your fist should be about the right size.
 Keep in mind this doesn’t mean you have to eat less in a day but instead of fewer big meals try more frequent smaller meals and snacks instead.

 When you are working towards healing and curing yourself you will likely want and need some aid to allow you to ease your symptoms and heal faster.
 I personally have tried a host of things like medications, throat spray, lozenges though mostly they tended to make things worse than better.